It Took A Dream, Persistence And Mario Andretti

 Part of the success story belongs to the fans.
 The turnstiles click some 200,000 times on race weekend, making the race one of the the largest paid spectator special sports events on the West Coast.

 People have taken to the event with such passion, they plan vacations around the race, often sitting in the exact seats they have kept for years.
-They have developed fierce loyalty to favorite drivers over the years – Andretti, Fittipaldi, Unser, Zanardi, Tracy, Vasser and now Castroneves and Patrick.
+They have developed fierce loyalty to favorite drivers over the years – Andretti, Fittipaldi, Unser, Zanardi, Tracy, Vasser and now Castroneves and others.

 The Legendary Moments Of The Grand Prix

-The moments these and other drivers have provided are legendary: Andretti becoming the first American to win a U.S. Grand Prix in 1977, an occurrence that may well have saved the entire event; Danny Sullivan twice running out of gas the final 11 laps in 1985; Michael Andretti out-dueling Al Unser, Jr., over the final 24 laps to earn his first CART win in 1986; Unser, Jr.,’s six victories earning himself the title “King of the Beach;” Michael Andretti colliding with Fittipaldi in a spectacular pit lane incident in 1992 and Zanardi’s dramatic late-lap pass of Bryan Herta for the win in 1997.
+The moments these and other drivers have provided are legendary: Andretti becoming the first American to win a U.S. Grand Prix in 1977, an occurrence that may well have saved the entire event; Danny Sullivan twice running out of gas the final 11 laps in 1985; Michael Andretti out-dueling Al Unser, Jr., over the final 24 laps to earn his first CART win in 1986; Unser, Jr.,’s six victories earning himself the title “King of the Beach;” Michael Andretti colliding with Fittipaldi in a spectacular pit lane incident in 1992 and Alex Zanardi’s dramatic late-lap pass of Bryan Herta for the win in 1997.

 For the fans, it’s these thrills and many others.
 A few years ago, the event added a free concert to the lineup and began billing it as “Rock ‘n Roar.”
 Bands have included Everclear, Third Eye Blind and Pennywise.

 The weekend kicks off with Thursday Thunder on Pine which has pit stop and extreme sports demonstrations and the Miss Grand Prix pageant.
 On Friday and Sturday, there is another free concert at the Performing Arts Center for anyone with an event ticket.